In unworn condition with original boxes and bolduc ribbons, both would make the perfect gift for the car enthusiast.

 Hermes did issue a Special Edition Les Bolides, which sports the number “24” in each corner and also on the scarf box.

 The Virages, with its twists and turns so representative of a race track, was designed by Pierre Peron.
 Signed by the artist, the issue date, however, has to my knowledge not been documented.
-An issue date some time in the late 60s to early 70s has been suggested.
+An issue date of 1976 has been suggested.
 Originally issued as a 70cm square, the 2004 edition is a full 90 cm modern carre.

 Both scarves celebrate the art of car racing.